 The student shall submit, no later than two weeks before the end of the term, two approved copies of the thesis to the Graduate School office, one copy to the Department office, and on to the advisor.
 Approval requires at least two signatures on the thesis title page of members of the advisory committee.
-The candidate shall also furnish an abstract of his/her thesis, not to exceed 250 words in length, to the Graduate School office.
+The candidate shall also furnish an abstract of his/her thesis to the Graduate School office.